Smoothed Differential Privacy: Introduction

-\textbf{Our Contributions.} The main merit of this paper is a new notion of privacy for mechanisms without external noises, called \emph{smoothed differential privacy} ({\em smoothed DP} for short), which applies smoothed analysis to the privacy parameter $\delta(x)$ (Definition~\ref{def:deltax}) as a function of the database $x$.
+\textbf{Our Contributions.} The main merit of this paper is a new notion of privacy for mechanisms with sampling noise (and without additive noises), called \emph{smoothed differential privacy} ({\em smoothed DP} for short), which applies smoothed analysis to the privacy parameter $\delta(x)$ (Definition~\ref{def:deltax}) as a function of the database $x$.
 In our model, the ``ground truth'' distribution of agents is from a set of distributions $\Pi$ over data points, on top of which the nature adds random noises.
 Formally, the ``smoothed'' $\delta(x)$ is defined as